-In the study by Mood Media and Sacem, when more traditionally serious sectors such as banking & pharmacy were silent, only 33 percent of customers initially thought adding music would feel appropriate in those establishments.
-However, once music was introduced, 76 percent of customers agreed the music was compatible and complementary to the business.
+In the Mood Media and Sacem study, when more traditionally serious sectors such as banking & pharmacy were silent, only 33 percent of customers initially thought adding music would feel appropriate in those establishments.
+However, 76 percent of customers agreed that music was compatible and complementary to the business once music was introduced.

 Ensure High Quality

-Although hold music can suck simply because it’s not good quality music but typically It’s the phone system that’s used instead of the music.
+Although hold music can suck simply because it’s not good quality music, typically, the phone system is used instead of the music.

-If the music sounds like a cassette player in a tin can being used as a pinata, don’t blame the musician.
-It’s probably a tech issue as phone systems are made and designed for human voices which have a different range than music.
-Quality is key and it doesn’t mean just the music.
-Nothing is worse than hold music that sounds like it’s coming from inside a tin can. check your phone system’s
+Don’t blame the musician if the music sounds like a cassette player in a tin that can be used as a pinata.
+It’s probably a tech issue as phone systems are made and designed for human voices, which have a different range than music.
+Quality is key, and it doesn’t mean just the music.
+Nothing is worse than hold music that sounds like it’s coming from inside a tin can.
+Check your phone systems.

 Where do you find Hold music?

-As a small business or freelancer, obtaining music may seem like a daunting task.
-If you don’t have access to a musician on hand, or the finances to pay for the media outright, your options seem limited.
+As a small business or freelancer, obtaining music may seem daunting.
+If you don’t have access to a musician on hand or the finances to pay for the media outright, your options seem limited.
 But there are other options available.

 Commissioning Hold Music

 This is one avenue to find music by commissioning hold music from various artists throughout your community.
-Consider who you’d want to create your hold music and what style would fit with your business.
-Once those are figured out, reach out to the music community explaining what you need and what you’re able to offer.
+Consider who you’d want to create your hold music and what style would fit your business.
+Once those are figured out, reach out to the music community, explaining what you need and what you can offer.